All papers must be original and not simultaneously submitted to another journal or conference. The following paper categories are welcome:

 Casey W. O’Brien

-Assistant Director for Cyber Defense Education and Training
+Assistant Director, Cyber Defense Education and Training

 University of Illinois at Urbana-Champaign